 2. Proper signage

-CO2 warning signs should be clearly visible anywhere bulk CO2 is stored or used.
-If you use an indoor tank the signs should be posted outside the room where the tank is placed.
-If you use an outdoor tank, entrance the room where the CO2 enters the building should be posted.
+CO2 warning signs should be clearly visible anywhere CO2 is stored or used.
+If you use an indoor cylinder or tank the signs should be posted outside the room where the tank is placed.
+If you use outdoor cylinders or tank, the signs should be posted at the entrance to the room where the CO2 enters the building.

 Emergency first responders can also benefit from NFPA 704 diamond placards on the building exterior.These sign perform a valuable function.
-They give emergency response personnel like firefighters an immediate indicator of the potential danger of the chemicals or gas inside a tank or behind a door.
+They give emergency response personnel like firefighters an immediate indicator of the potential danger of the chemicals or gas inside a building.
 This addresses the health, flammability, instability, and special hazards presented from short‐term, acute exposures that could occur as a result of a fire, spill, or similar emergency.
+Ask your gas provider to install the NFPA 704 signage.

 The National Board Inspection Code lists specific information that must be posted wherever CO2 storage tanks are used.
 Click here to download and print the required signage in both English and Spanish (PDF).